Lexer747/Lexer747.github.io/content/pages/blogs/acci-ping/content.md

 the ping as our new provider ([BT]) was providing much better latency.

 This lead to a rather long hiatus between improving the tool I'd created (7 years in fact ...).
-Due to the nature of Haskell by the time I got back around to having a stab at version 2 of PingPlotter.
+Due to the nature of Haskell, by the time I got back around to having a stab at version 2 of PingPlotter.
 I'd completely lost the small details of how my program even worked and tweaking it seemed like an impossibly brittle task.
-When I read my own old type signatures, an absolute crippling level of anguish kicks in:
+When I read my own old type signatures, an absolutely crippling level of anguish kicks in:

 ```hs
 toInternalPure :: (RealFrac x, Enum x, Ord x, IOShow a, IOShow b) =>